Mendu9/AD/README.md

 - **Biomarker exploration** CSF + plasma markers from ADNI analyses
 - **RAG Q&A over Alzheimer related documents** using LangChain + LangGraph + FAISS

-> This project is still under development will include better RAG strategies adaptive retrieval, validation, and domain-specific routing.
+> This project is still under development will include better RAG strategies adaptive retrieval, validation, and domain specific routing.

 ## Features

-### 1) 3D MRI Viewer (NIfTI)
+### 1) 3D MRI Viewe
 Upload a brain MRI scan (`.nii` / `.nii.gz`) and explore it interactively using Plotly ( I have given a  folder where you can access few files):
 - Axial / Coronal / Sagittal views
-- Slice-by-slice animation + slider
+- Slice by slice animation + slider
-- Downsampling for lower memory usage (`zoom(..., 0.5)`)

 ### 2) 2D MRI Prediction
 Upload a single **2D MRI slice** (`.png/.jpg`) and get :